shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 * [Exercise 4: Create a Course Class](#exercise-4-create-a-course-class) (lab03_object, lab03_course)
 * [Exercise 5: Create Class Video for P2](#exercise-5-create-class-video-for-P2) (lab03_video)

-> Note: To get full credit for this lab, you must complete a Google Survey (for exercises 1 and 2) and submit several files to Turnin (exercises 3, 4, and 5).
+> Note: To get full credit for this lab, you must complete a Google Survey (for exercises 1 and 2) and submit several files to INGInious (exercises 3, 4, and 5).

 ## Overview of make
 The job of `make` is to create files